NickHollingsworth/Unspeakable.Works/README.md

 Personal development blog for Unspeakable - a rules-silent, immersive tabletop rpg for mysteries, investigation, horror and the eerie.

-Diffentent RPGs are designed for different play experiences.
+Different RPGs are designed for different play experiences.
 Unspeakable aims for a very specific one:

 Unspeakable is: